solidDoWant/infra-mk3/custom hardware/Brocade ICX 7250/Rack mount/README.md

 ### Common configuration
 * 1.88mm/0.074" 1008 steel.
 * Any finish (buyer's preference).
-Note that SendCutSend will not debur these parts unless you get them powder coated, but fabworks will.
+Note that SendCutSend will not deburr these parts unless you get them powder coated, but fabworks will.

 ### Extension plate
 * The back four screw holes need 8-32 nut hardware inserts added.